isabella232/search-promote.en-1/help/c-searchpromote-release-notes/c-rn-04-16-14-version-813.md

 * If a large number of dynamic facet fields were defined, users experienced slow core search response times.
 * False range index errors were occurring.
-* Scene7 access in non-North American datacenters was broken.
+* Dynamic Media Classic access in non-North American datacenters was broken.
 * The SPIN XPath validation function was returning a false-positive error.

 * After a SPIN enable/disable operation, the user was redirected to the member center login page.